-STEP 9: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 9: Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.

 STEP 10: Now Double click on the Excel Destination 1 to configure the No match output.
 Here we are going to select the Lookup Transformation Not Matched Rows.xls file located in our local hard drive as our destination file to store the Not Matched Row Data.

-Now configure the table if you already created in excel file or click on new button to configure here.
+Now configure the table if you already created in excel file or click on a new button to configure here.

 Here we selected the Unmatched Rows table as our destination excel table.

 Right-click on the SSIS Lookup Transformation Package in the Solution Explorer and select Execute Package.

 From the above screenshot, you can observe that our SSIS Lookup Transformation Package has executed successfully.
 Let us open the Excel files to view the matched data and the unmatched data.
 First, Let us open the Lookup Transformation Matched Rows.xls File to see the Matched Rows.

 From the above screenshot, you can observe that Country Code column is coming from the lookup table in cache.